BitcoinDesign/Guide/guide/how-it-works/transactions.md

 # Transactions

-This page is meant to help you understand how users' transactions get created and processed by the bitcoin and Lightning networks.
+This page is meant to help you understand how users' transactions get created and processed by the bitcoin and Lightning Networks.
 Bitcoin is a peer-to-peer push-payment system.
 This means that you can send, or push, bitcoin at any time, without passing through a trusted third party.

 This is radically different from the traditional financial system, where it is often possible for others to pull and withdraw money from your account (utility companies, financial institutions, merchants, etc.).
 When you make a payment, it will pass through systems that might delay, control or block the payment.

 {% include tip/open.html color="blue" icon="info" label="A note about terminology" %}

 In most places in the Guide, the term **"transaction"** and **"payment"** are used interchangeably.
-For the remainder of this page, the term transaction refers specifically to on-chain bitcoin transactions, and the term payment refers specifically to payments routed over the Lightning network.
+For the remainder of this page, the term transaction refers specifically to on-chain bitcoin transactions, and the term payment refers specifically to payments routed over the Lightning Network.

 {% include tip/close.html %}